acend/helm-basics-training/content/en/docs/02.0/_index.md

 {{% /alert %}}

 {{% onlyWhen mobi %}}
 Use `<namespace>.kubedev.mobicorp.test` as your hostname.
-It might take some time until your ingress hostname is accessable as the DNS name first has to be propagated correctly.
+It might take some time until your ingress hostname is accessible, as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}

 Apply the change by upgrading the release: